Ranchero-Software/NetNewsWireHelp/pages/current-activity.markdown

 The [Error Log](error-log.html) lists recent errors, also with additional detail.

-The two buttons at the bottom of the screen open these logs.
+On Mac, the two buttons at the bottom of the window open these logs.